your-lithium/meduzzen_backend_internship/README.md

 You can access the healthcheck endpoint by navigating to http://localhost:8000 once the app is running.

 Navigate to `/tests` to run tests.
 You can use `pytest` for it.

+To launch the application within `Docker`, build an image off of `Dockerfile` and launch a container!